-3.4 Offsetting
+3.3 Offsetting

 Financial assets and liabilities are offset and the net amount is reported in the statement of financial position when there is a legally enforceable right to set off the recognised amounts and there is an intention to settle on a net basis, or realise the asset and settle the liability simultaneously.
-Further, this should also be as per the Shari'a principles and quidelines.
+Further, this should also be as per the Sharia principles and guidelines.